codemonkey800/perfect/README.md

-# Docker Image - Perfect
+# Docker Image - Perfect - DEPRECATED

 [![](https://images.microbadger.com/badges/version/codemonkey800/perfect.svg)](https://microbadger.com/images/codemonkey800/perfect "Get your own version badge on microbadger.com")
 [![](https://images.microbadger.com/badges/image/codemonkey800/perfect.svg)](https://microbadger.com/images/codemonkey800/perfect "Get your own image badge on microbadger.com")
+*This project is deprecated.
+With Swift 3 and the new package manager, there's really no need to compile the project normally.
+In addition, the Perfect framework also has a template project that has a Dockerfile included, so you can use that as a base for your project.*

+The template project is located [here](https://github.com/PerfectlySoft/PerfectTemplate).

 A base Docker image for deploying [Swift](https://swift.org/) web applications using the [Perfect](http://www.perfect.org/) web framework.
 The image's base is [Ubuntu 15.10](https://hub.docker.com/_/ubuntu/), and has the latest snapshot built by Apple.
 The perfect library is built directly from source.